-THE TIPLINE IS STANDING BY Makeup boutique opening up in a former paint store?
+THE TIPLINE IS STANDING BY Indoor rock climbing gym opening up in an old cement plant?
 To cover this city well, Swamplot needs your tips.
 So if you spot something interesting going on in your neighborhood, let us know!
 Taken some nice pics from around town?
 Send them to our Flickr group.
 If you’ve uploaded a video to YouTube you think we might be interested in, send us a link.
 While you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up to be on Swamplot’s email list.

 STOPPING FOR MLK DAY